 For any growing blog or WordPress-based business site, WPEngine’s “visit system” is not pocket-friendly.

-That said, Kinsta also has overages charges, but their overage charges are based on bandwidth.
-For reference, ShoutMeLoud receives more than 1.5 million page views/month and our bandwidth requirement is close to 200GB/month.
+For reference, ShoutMeLoud receives more than 700k visits/month and our bandwidth requirement is close to 500GB/month.

-A Business 3 or Business 4 package would be sufficient for hosting one site similar in size to ShoutMeLoud.
+A Business 4 package would be sufficient for hosting one site similar in size to ShoutMeLoud.

 You can read about Kinsta’s overage charges on bandwidth here.

 WPEngine offers an in-built caching system called Evercache.
-Apart from a few 500 internal server errors, I have never had any issue with WPEngine’s server.
+Apart from a few 500 internal server errors, I have never had any issues with WPEngine’s server.

 One thing is for sure, WPEngine delivers web pages swiftly.